-$$log(y{it}) = \sum{t \neq Mar.2018} \beta^t d_t \times d_i^{OT} + \gamma_t + \alpha_i + \epsilon{it}, \qquad (2)$$ where the notation follows equation (1) except that d_i^{OT} is a dummy indicating whether country i is an Overseas Territory.
+$$log(y{it}) = \sum{t \neq Mar.2018} \beta^t d_t \times d_i^{OT} + \gamma_t + \alpha_i + \epsilon{it},$$ (2)

+where the notation follows equation (1) except that d_i^{OT} is a dummy indicating whether country i is an Overseas Territory.
 As the government's decision to mandate the register was widely covered in the press already in April 2018, we choose March 2018 to be the omitted time period.

-The estimates imply that the number of properties held by corporations in the Crown Dependencies started increasing relative to corporations in the Overseas Territories shortly after the mandate to set up corporate registers in May 2018, as illustrated in Figure 7.
-Consistent with a causal effect of the mandate, the trends in the two outcomes were parallel prior to the mandate.
+The estimates imply that the number of properties held by corporations in the Overseas Territories started decreasing relative to corporations in the Crown Dependencies shortly after the mandate to set up corporate registers in May 2018, as illustrated in Figure 7.
+Consistent with a causal effect of the mandate, the trends in the two outcomes were parallel in the pre-mandate period.
 Moreover, there are no clear signs of differential trends after the decision by the Crown Dependencies in June 2019 to set up similar corporate registers.
-The finding that ownership structures respond sharply to differential changes in transparency across highly similar tax havens suggests that secrecy is an important motive for holding real estate through offshore corporations for at least some investors.
+The finding that ownership structures respond sharply to differential changes in transparency across highly similar tax havens suggests that secrecy is an important motive for holding real estate through offshore corporations for at least some investors.26

-18We provide more details on the policy process leading to the creation of corporate registers in the Overseas Territories and the Crown Dependencies in Online Appendix E.
+24We provide more details on the policy process leading to the creation of corporate registers in the Overseas Territories and the Crown Dependencies in Online Appendix E.

-19If there was some anticipation that Crown Dependencies would eventually agree to improve transparency for corporate ownership, it may plausibly have muted the behavioral response.
+25If there was some anticipation that Crown Dependencies would eventually agree to improve transparency for corporate ownership, it may plausibly have muted the behavioral response.